Asrakhalili/DailyReport/README.md

  # Asra's Report
  Date:
-1402/07/04
+1402/07/05
  # Overview and Abstract
  part of sections done

  # Task Details
- i did the most of codes that was related to videos 1-6
+ mostly dibug and review what i did

  # Challengs
-no challengs
+i had a lot of bugs on responsive & and it take so time and